 The interview is almost done.
 So far, you’ve nailed the entire process.
-You showed up early, dressed nicely, answered every question comfortably and talked about your experience and qualifications confidently.
+You showed up early, dressed nicely, answered every question, even every complex behavioral interview question, and comfortably and talked about your experience and qualifications confidently.

 You’re almost there, but there’s one more step that you don’t want to mess up.

 First impressions matter, but so does the last one.
 Make it a goal that before you leave the interview, the hiring manager has already made up his or her mind to hire you.
 Make them realize you’re the right candidate before you walk out the door.

 One of the best ways to accomplish that is by ending the interview well.
 Close the interview like you might close a sale.
 Make your skills, experience and personality irresistible.

 It might seem strange to think about, but believe it or not, closing the interview is one of the most important and effective techniques to master before your next interview.